-a.
-Centers may authorize gainful leisure time employment of students so long as the employment does not interfere with training activities.
+- a.
+Centers may authorize gainful leisure time employment of students so long as the employment does not interfere with training activities. - b.

-b.
 Leisure time employment is not considered training or work-based learning.
-Accordingly, students are not considered federal employees for Federal Employees' Compensation ACT (FECA) purposes while engaged in leisure time employment, except when the employment occurs on center.
+Accordingly, students are generally not considered federal employees for Federal Employees' Compensation ACT (FECA) purposes while engaged in leisure time employment, except when the employment occurs on center. - c.
+Students engaged in leisure time employment must be placed into the Free Time Leave category during the time that the student is away from center.